 We cautiously maneuvered our way up the hill trying to not stir the sheep.
 Thankfully, we reached the top of the hill with no conflicts.

-From the top of the hill, the trail cuts through an open field full of cacti and hearty vegetation and leads towards the river.
+From the top of the hill, the trail cuts through an open field full of cacti and hearty vegetation and leads toward the river.